STUK supervises radiation practices

 STUK publishes the results of the supervision from the data collected in the supervision questionnaires and other supervision activities.
 Simultaneously, up-to-date information on radiation activities is maintained.
 The information obtained is used to decide on the future direction of supervision.

-Operators using sealed sources
+Licensees using sealed sources

-Operators using open sources
+Licensees using open sources

 Operators transporting sealed sources